Bilateral Distribution Compression: Reducing Both Data Size and Dimensionality: Bilateral Distribution Compression

 \subsubsection{Latent Space Compression Objective}

-Given an encoder $\psi$ mapping into the latent space, we require an objective function to optimise the compressed set.
+Given an encoder $\psi$ mapping into a low-dimensional latent space ($p \ll d$), we require an objective function to optimise a compressed set ($m \ll n$) that preserves the encoded data distribution.
 For this purpose, we define the \textit{Encoded Maximum Mean Discrepancy} (EMMD) as

 where $h: \mathbb{R}^p \times \mathbb{R}^p \to \mathbb{R}$ is a positive definite kernel on the latent space.
 This objective quantifies how well the distribution of the compressed set $\hat{\mathbb{P}}_{Z}$ matches the encoded dataset distribution $\hat{\mathbb{P}}_{\psi(X)}$.